darrellodonnell/sovrin-controlled-docs/TGB/sovrin-steward-node-specifications.md

 1. MUST have at least 32 GB of RAM
 1. MUST have at least 1 TB, with ability to grow to 2 TB, of reliable (e.g., RAIDed) disk space.
 1. MUST have a high-speed connection to the internet of at least 100 Mbps with highly available, redundant pipes.
+1. `[PENDING TG APPROVAL for STF1 REQ15]`
-1. `[PENDING DH REWRITE]` MUST be a single machine, NOT a cluster.
+    1. FROM: MUST be a single machine, NOT a cluster.
 (High availability in Sovrin is achieved via the consensus algorithm; hot-swapped machines in a cluster configuration may actually make the network less reliable.)
+    1. TO: MUST be implemented by exactly ONE system process answering at exactly ONE pair of network addresses (client ip/port, validator ip/port), using exactly ONE set of credentials that are responding to Sovrin/Indy protocol traffic at any one time whereby the system process adheres to a minimal fail-over recovery delay period specified by the Sovrin Foundation (or 30 secs if not specified).

 # General Requirements